Topological modular forms and the absence of all heterotic global anomalies: Vanishing of anomalies

 \subsection{A corollary}

-Before proceeding, we prove the following corollary of our main theorem \ref{thm_vanishing}, by considering the particular case of $d=2$ and $X=\pt$, which was originally discussed in \cite{Tachikawa:2021mvw} in a physics language: \begin{cor} There is a natural perfect pairing between the cokernel $\bZ/24\bZ$ of and the kernel $\bZ/24\bZ$ of \end{cor}
+As a last statement in the main part of the paper, we prove the following corollary of our main theorem \ref{thm_vanishing}, by considering the particular case of $d=2$ and $X=\pt$, which was originally discussed in \cite{Tachikawa:2021mvw} in a physics language.
+We present this result here, since the appearance of the pairing with the combined degree $-24+3=-21$ is reminiscent of the Anderson self-duality of $\Tmf$, which is very briefly reviewed in Appendix.~\ref{sec:tmfdata}. \begin{cor} There is a natural perfect pairing between the cokernel $\bZ/24\bZ$ of and the kernel $\bZ/24\bZ$ of \end{cor}

 The proof of this corollary is based on the following fact: \begin{fact}[=\cite{Hopkins2002}, Proposition 4.6] The image of $\phi$ has a $\bZ$-basis given by where \end{fact}

 \begin{proof}[Proof of Corollary~\ref{cor:cor}] Our Theorem \ref{thm_vanishing} implies the vanishing of the composition For this specific degree, the commutative diagram \eqref{phiW} shows that $\sigma$ factors as We then slightly rewrite $\alpha_\stri$ as follows: where $f=\alpha_\spin \circ \delta^{-1} \circ \text{$q$-expansion}$.
 As the composition vanishes, we get a homomorphism $f' \colon \mathrm{Coker} \phi \to {(I_\bZ\Omega^\stri)^4(\pt)}$ so that the following diagram commutes.